shakhesierfan/cegis-robust-dtcbf/README.md

 A free AMPL Community Edition license can be obtained from: https://ampl.com/ce

-For AMPL installation instructions, please refer to [the AMPL documentation](https://dev.ampl.com/ampl/install.html)
+If you encounter any issues with the AMPL installation, please refer to [the AMPL documentation](https://dev.ampl.com/ampl/install.html)

 --------------------------------------------------
 5. Install Couenne Solver (via AMPL)